TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_callbacks.md

 This section contains questions for you to check your understanding of this lesson.
 If you're having trouble answering the questions below on your own, review the material above to find the answer.

   * <a class='knowledge-check-link' href='https://www.theodinproject.com/lessons/ruby-on-rails-active-record-callbacks#using-callbacks'>How do you register a callback?</a>
+  * <a class='knowledge-check-link' href='https://www.theodinproject.com/lessons/ruby-on-rails-active-record-callbacks#the-life-cycle-of-an-active-record-object'>What events happen in an Active Record object's lifecycle?</a>
   * <a class='knowledge-check-link' href='https://www.theodinproject.com/lessons/ruby-on-rails-active-record-callbacks#specifying-callback-characteristics'>How can you make a callback run under specific conditions?</a>
   * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#transaction-callbacks'>When are transaction callbacks most useful?</a>